citusdata/citus_docs/reference/user_defined_functions.rst

 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

 The master_remove_node() function removes the specified node from the pg_dist_node metadata table.
-This function will error out if there are existing shard placements on this node in pg_dist_shard_placement.
+This function will error out if there are existing shard placements on this node.
 Thus, before using this function, the shards will need to be moved off that node.

 Arguments
 ************************